GideonWeng/Learning_notes/c_learning.md

 p = &c;
 ```
 assigns the address of `c` to the variable `p`, and `p` is said to "point to" `c`.
 The `&` operator only applies to objects in memory: variables and array elements.
 It cannot be applied to expressions, constants, or `register` variables.

+## 9. No explicit Boolean type in c89
+What evaluates to FALSE in C?
+- **0 (integer)**
+- NULL (a special kind of pointer: more on this later)
+-  No explicit Boolean type

+What evaluates to TRUE in C?
+-  Anything that isn’t false is true
+-  Same idea as in Python: only 0s or empty sequences are false, anything else is true!

 # REFERENCE
 1. [自动变量](https://zh.wikipedia.org/wiki/%E8%87%AA%E5%8A%A8%E5%8F%98%E9%87%8F)